 As you have already seen, small changes and small amounts of weight loss (page 6), can have a marked impact on pain levels and lead to healthier and happier joints.

-But that isn't the only health benefit that a good regime of physical activity offers.
-Finding and making time for activities you enjoy can have long lasting health benefits.
+That isn't the only health benefit that a good regime of physical activity offers.
+Finding and making time for activities you enjoy can have long lasting benefits.